JulianoKosloski/JulianoKosloski/README.md

 # Hello, fellow humans! 🦎

 I'm Juliano Kosloski.
-I have a Bachelor's degree in Biomedical Sciences and I'm currently pursuing a Bachelor's degree in *Computer Systems Analysis*.
+I have a Bachelor's degree in Biomedical Sciences and I'm currently pursuing a Bachelor's degree in *Computer System Analysis*.

 I’m interested in fullstack development.
 I have experience developing websites (HTML, CSS, Javascript) and automation scripts in Python.